-This article is intended to help new and existing customers determine the relevant parameters when choosing a NAS device for their remote office.
+This article is intended to help new and existing customers choose a NAS device for their remote locations that can keep up with all of Egnyte’s improvements

 Hardware and Software Requirements